 One of the most dominant forces on the western frontier, the Sioux Tribe left a deep and wide footprint in the history of the Great Plains.
-Known for their bravery, courage, and excellent horsemanship, they were feared by many.
+They were known for their bravery, courage, and excellent horsemanship.

-In this article, we summarize each phase of the Sioux Tribe’s history, from their ancient origins to today.
+In this article, we summarize each phase of the Sioux Tribe’s history – from its ancient origins near the Great Lakes to its migration west to the northern Great Plains.

 Table of contents: